Singapore's Permanent Territorial Revolution: Fifty Years in Fifty Maps

 Tan Kheng Soon, Akitek Tenggara

-Pham Thanh Hai is a cartographer and GIS specialist based in Hanoi, where he is attached to the VTGEO.
+Pham Thanh Hai is a cartographer and GIS specialist attached to the VTGEO, Institute of Geological Sciences, Vietnam Academy of Science and Technology.

 Marc Girard is a cartographer and GIS specialist in the Department of Geography at the University of Montreal.